Accessible Travel Mongolia

 - There remains poor pedestrian access with uneven pavements and no ramps.

 - Tour vehicles typically do not come with wheelchair platform lifts so currently we can only take wheelchair users that can (with assistance) get in and out of the vehicle without relying on a mechanical lift.
+This would apply to a majority of tour companies.

 - There are limited options to rent wheelchairs in Mongolia so you would need to consider bringing your own – with spare parts.